 The Chandi Devi Temple, situated atop the Neel Parvat, gives a panoramic view of the entire Haridwar town.
 The temple was built in the year 1929 by the then king of Kashmir Suchat Singh.
 According to a legend, Adi Shankaracharya established the main statue here during the eighth century AD.
 You can either trek the 3 - km path to get to the temple from Chandi Ghat or take the ropeway that starts from the nearby Gauri Shankar Temple.

 13 : 30 hrs to 14 : 00 hrs (Lunch break)

 BHARAT MATA TEMPLE - Haridwar

-The Bharat Mata Temple is a massive eight - storey structure consecrated in 1983.
-Each floor of the temple houses statues of different mythological and historical legends, religious deities, leaders and heroes who played important role in the formation of the modern India.
+The Bharat Mata Temple is a massive eight-story structure consecrated in 1983.
+Each floor of the temple houses statues of different mythological and historical legends, religious deities, leaders, and heroes who played an important role in the formation of modern India.
 The temple was founded by Swami Satyamitranand Giri.
 The first floor of the temple has the statue of Bharat Mata or Mother India with a map of India on a raised platform.
 Likewise, the other floors also contain renowned figures of Indian history and mythology while the fifth floor serves as the assembly hall.

 SHANTI KUNJ - Haridwar

 Shanti Kunj is another place to visit while you are in Haridwar.
-It is the most important centre for the Gayatri followers all over India.
+It is the most important center for Gayatri followers all over India.
 The temple here houses 24 images of Gayatri.
 Shanti Kunj is also famous for yoga practices.